lindsey5/Project-Management-Sytem_Frontend/PMS-Frontend/FAQ.md

 - Yes, you’ll receive instant notifications when you're assigned to a task, removed from a project, or your join request is accepted.

 Can I track task activity history?
-- Each task includes a history log showing who updated the task and when.
+- Yes, you can track task activity history.